light3739/CheatGPT/README.md

 2. Run PyInstaller with your script:

     ```
-    pyinstaller --noconfirm --onefile --windowed --add-data ".env;." script.py
+    pyinstaller --noconfirm --onefile --hidden-import=keyboard --windowed script.py
     ```

     - `--onefile`: Packs everything into a single executable.
     - `--hidden-import=keyboard`: Ensures the`keyboard`module is included.
-    - `--add-data`: Includes the`.env`file in the build (adjust the path as needed).
+    - `--windowed`: Prevents a console window from opening when the executable is run.

 3. Find the resulting`.exe`file in the`dist`folder after the build process completes.